 An ACL tear takes months to heal and many more months before dog parents should engage the dog in their normal activities so as to not have a recurrence or re-injury.

 During that time, you want scar tissue to form for the reasons noted above.
 In order for scar tissue to replace the torn area, the knee joint must be stable.
 Stability comes in the form of rest or a stabilizing device, such as a brace.

 I discovered a small business within driving distance of my home called My Pet’s Brace.
 They provide orthotic devices for dogs that require bracing to support hip, stifle, hock and paw injuries in the hind legs and shoulder, elbow and carpal injuries in the front legs.

-I have since learned that not all braces are created equal.
 A custom brace is most effective because, like a custom brace for a person, it conforms to the exact specifications of your dog’s anatomy.
-Not all knees, legs or dogs are the size same and with the same structures.
+Not all knees, legs, or dogs are the size same and with the same structures.
 Two Cocker Spaniels, for example, side by side, still do not have the same anatomical measurements.

 There are a variety of non-custom braces available, but none could guarantee the precise custom molding to my dog’s knee as that from a facility that makes them with your dog’s specifications in mind.

-The folks at the orthotic center actually casted my dog’s leg and the brace was built from that.
+The folks at the orthotic center cast my dog’s leg to build the brace.
 It is important to understand the process that goes into crafting a custom device for your dog versus purchasing one that is designed for most any dog to wear.
-I realize there are cheaper options available, but I wanted the security and peace of mind that my dog’s anatomy and healing would be best served by a device actually designed for him, with precision accuracy and a staff willing to help me before, during, and after…plus followup appointments.

 Custom Knee Brace Step by Step